 We encourage participants to try to bring a garbage-less lunch.
-At the same time, we ask that parents/caregivers consider the size/weight/safety of the containers in which their child's snacks are packed.
-At OFNS we seek to empower even our youngest participants to carry their own snacks and water bottles on our adventures, which is totally possible with small containers.
+In the case of lunches with garbage, children will be packing their garbage home with them.
+We ask that parents/caregivers consider the size/weight/safety of the containers in which their child's snacks are packed.
+At Forest School we seek to empower even our youngest participants to carry their own snacks and water bottles on our adventures, which is totally possible with small containers.
 Please also keep in mind that children tend to eat more over a day of play in the Forest.